West Virginians for Science & Reason (WVSR) is an informal assembly of critical thinkers opposing pseudoscience and nonsense in the Mountain State.

-In the U.S., herbal and other dietary supplements are regulated by the Food and Drug Administration (FDA) as foods.
-This means that they do not have to meet the same standards as prescription or over-the-counter medications for proof of safety or effectiveness.
-These supplements are often purported to improve memory, boost the immune system, or stimulate weight loss.
-While some treatments may prove to be effective, others will have no significant effect, and some may have severe side effects.
+In the US, herbal and other dietary supplements are regulated by the Food and Drug Administration as foods.
+This means they do not have to meet the same standards as prescription or over-the-counter medications for proof of safety or effectiveness.
 The National Institutes of Health only recently began funding research involving complementary and alternative medicine.
-The public should be made aware of the lack of evidence supporting the efficacy of alternative treatments.
+The public should be made aware of the lack of evidence supporting the effectiveness of these treatments.

 Shawn K. Stover, Ph.D.